-Degree program-ready students are considered to be making satisfactory academic progress if they earn the prescribed percent of all credits attempted in a semester by attaining grades of "A", "B", "C", or "D", and if their cumulative grade point average (GPA) meets the acceptable minimum standards set by the College.
+Students who maintain a cumulative grade point average (GPA) of 2.0 and who successfully complete 67% of their attempted credits maintain satisfactory academic progress.
 Academic Foundations and ESL students are considered to be making satisfactory academic progress if they earn the prescribed percent of all credits attempted in a semester by attaining grades of "E" and "P", and if their cumulative grade point average (GPA) meets the acceptable minimum standards set by the College.
 Students should be aware that poor grades, failures, and withdrawals from courses may adversely affect their academic standing.
 Students should seek personal and academic counseling immediately if their grade point averages fall below the 2.0 cumulative GPA required for graduation.